FelixHenninger/lab.js/packages/library/readme.md

 study.js
 ```
-// import the module you want to use (do include the dot on lab.js, is is actually the name, not the extension)
+// import the module you want to use
 import { html } from 'lab.js'

 // Define a component